 I know you’re a good person, but next time you ask yourself what it was you ever did to me I want you to think of the girl crying on her bedroom floor.
 I want you to think of the girl that couldn’t sleep because the nightmares were worse than reality, which had become her own personal hell.
-I want you to think of the girl who couldn’t eat because she had no appetite from the anxiety caused from thinking she did something wrong.
+I want you to think of the girl who couldn’t eat because she had no appetite from the anxiety caused by thinking she did something wrong.
 I want you to think of the girl who hated herself so much she had to force herself to get up in the morning, only to crawl back into bed hours later.
 I want you to think of the girl who had countless silent breakdowns, hoping her parents wouldn’t hear.
 I want you to think of all the things you never saw, all the things you never experienced, all the things that were kept hidden.

 And now I want you to think of the person I have become, and I want you to know that I am thankful for you creating a monster.
 I’m no longer a monster, and I no longer have to force happiness.
 No more do I have to seek validation from others that I am worthy.
 I am thankful you were a part of my life, because you became the best & worst thing to happen to me.